Skip to main content

 Incomplete CFGs

-Always check for null and handle gracefully.
+Always check for null CFGs and handle this case gracefully in your analysis.

 ControlFlowGraph cfg = cfgs.getCfg(method);